 We know that being a parent is a tough job, and we’re all trying to do our best.

-There is also a new law in Scotland which means that from 7 November 2020 it will be illegal to use any form of physical punishment on your child.
-You can find more information on the new law here.
+There is also a law in Scotland which means that from 7 November 2020 it will be illegal to use any form of physical punishment on your child.
+You can find more information on this law here.